 Methanolic extract strongly inhibited the growth of Proteus mirabilis and Klebsiella pneumoniae, and moderately inhibited Acinetobacter baylyi and Pseudomonas aeruginosa.
 Methanolic extract strongly inhibited the growth of Enterococcus faecalis.

-Anti-inflammatory effects have been demonstrated by oral administration of water or alcoholic extracts of Myrrh (defined as, or presumed to be, from C. molmol) in animal models of arthritis, ulcerative colitis and acute and chronic inflammation (standard paw and ear oedema, cotton-pellet granuloma), although high doses may be required to achieve a clinical effect.
+Anti-inflammatory effects have been demonstrated by oral administration of water or alcoholic extracts of Myrrh (defined as, or presumed to be, from C. molmol) in animal models of arthritis, ulcerative colitis and acute and chronic inflammation (standard paw and ear edema, cotton-pellet granuloma), although high doses may be required to achieve a clinical effect.